rust-embedded/discovery/src/10-serial-communication/windows-tooling.md

 $ mode
 ```

-It will print a list of devices that are connected to your laptop.
+It will print a list of devices that are connected to your computer.
 The ones that start with `COM` in
 their names are serial devices.
 This is the kind of device we'll be working with.
 Take note of all
 the `COM` *ports* `mode` outputs *before* plugging the serial module.